 Immunotherapy & Cell Therapy

-For the last few decades scientist have been researching the involvement of the immune system in cancer development to discover potential cure.
-Immune cells has been known to play an important role in regulating tumor progression, thus stimulating immune reactions towards tumors can be an attractive therapeutic targeting cancer.
-More and more clinical data has been shown positive signs of immunotherapy and cell therapy as potential cure for cancer.
+For the last few decades scientist have been researching the involvement of the immune system in cancer development to discover a potential cure.
+Immune cells have been known to play an important role in regulating tumor progression, thus stimulating immune reactions towards tumors can be an attractive therapeutic targeting cancer.
+More and more clinical data has been shown positive signs of immunotherapy as a potential cure for cancer.

 Types of immunotherapy

 Immunotherapy using checkpoint inhibitors (especially PD-1/PD-L1 inhibitors) has evolved into the most promising therapy for cancer patients.
 However, most of these inhibitors are surrogate antibodies, and their large size may limit their tumor permeability, resulting in sub-optimal efficacy.